ied206/BatteryLine-v1/README.md

 5. Set Build targer to 'Release', then build project.
 6. Binary will be generated in bin\Release\BatteryLine.exe.

-## Using make
+## Using MinGW make
 1. Add MinGW-w64 toolchain to PATH.
 Make sure 'gcc, g++, ar, windres, mingw32-make' can be called in console.
 2. Build project with mingw32-make
 3. To compile binary for release, type:
 > mingw32-make

-## Microsoft Visual Studio
+## Using Microsoft Visual Studio
 This code can be compiled under C99 compliance compiler.

-If your version of Visual Studio support declaring variable in the middle of code block in C, this code can be compiled without trouble.
+In theory, Visual C++ 2010 and later can compile this project.

+If you success at compiling in MSVC and have a will to provide README or VC project template, please issue an pull request.

 # License
 This project is licensed under MIT License.